jimmybutzen/mydu-scripts/howto/TraderBot Example/README.md

 - Ensure that you are **not running the server on localhost**.
 You must have a **local IP, external IP, or domain name** configured.
 - Docker and Docker Compose must be installed on your server.
+- Do not upgrade npgsql from 6.0.7 it wil break things

 ## Steps to Set Up TraderBot